-My husband gives 110 percent to whatever he does.
+My husband, Rick, gives 110 percent to whatever he does.
 So, it doesn’t surprise me to hear that he was injured on the SV Spirit of Juno in Barbados.
 He’s doing the Mount Gay Rum Round Barbados Race with Ondeck sailing.
 Here is a picture of the rope burn that my husband sustained while sailing.

 He didn’t realize that he had a rope burn until the next day.
 He thought he had a sunburn.

-He will disagree with me, but I know of no one else with his focus or competitive spirit.
+Rick will disagree with me, but I know of no one else with his focus or competitive spirit.
 If he doesn’t injure himself gardening or reading then he just isn’t trying hard enough.

 He says that the sail racing is stressful and everyone has a job to do.
 He is determined to learn to sail competently and focuses on his task – whatever the skipper asks him to do, he does.